 OLSH opened its doors in September of 1932 to 18 girls in the ninth and tenth grades.
-The school, then called OLSH Academy, was known as a Sisters academy, educating only those who aspired to enter the Felician Sisters.
+The school, then called OLSH Academy, was founded to educate those young women who aspired to join the Felician Sisters.

-In 1935, OLSH's first class, consisting of six women, graduated.
-Through the 1940s and 50s, OLSH Academy continued to graduate several Sisters each year.
-During these years, OLSH admitted young women as day students and boarding students and lifted the requirement that the young women had to intend to become Sisters.
+In 1935, OLSH's first class of six young women graduated.
+Through the 1940s and 50s, OLSH Academy admitted young women as day students and boarding students and lifted the requirement that the young women had to intend to become Sisters.
 Enrollment during this period grew from 30 to 80 students.
-Also during this time, OLSH added 6th, 7th, and 8th grades to the school because St. Joseph School hadn't yet opened.
-As St. Joe's added grades, OLSH dropped them, until it was back to its original 9th through 12th grade.
+Also during this time, OLSH added 6th, 7th, and 8th grades to the school.
+When St. Joseph School in Coraopolis opened, OLSH went back to offering classes to the 9th through 12th grades.

 Students at OLSH in the 1960s

 By the 1960s, OLSH began gradually phasing out the aspirancy and the boarding facilities, which were on the third floor.
 Enrollment reached 100 students, and positioned OLSH for a new era.

 In 1970, OLSH Academy became OLSH High School, and under the direction of Sr. M. Pulcheria Saukaitis '39 and the implementation of Sr. M. Augustine Grajewski '36, OLSH began to educate boys and girls, becoming co-educational.
 In 1979, the Pennsylvania Supreme Court upheld a ruling which required public school districts to provide local bus transportation for private school students.
 This ruling allowed and continues to allow local students bus transportation to OLSH.